UK - LONDON - CANARY WHARF - IBÉRICA - VILARNAU CAVA TASTING (POST 2)

 In 1982, Vilarnau became part of the González Byass family of wineries.
 The new winery, located right at the estate's centre, began a new era of winemaking in October 2005.

 The label design is similar to trencadís, a mosaic used in the Catalan modernist art movement, created from tiny fragments of broken ceramic tiles, roof tiles or crockery.
-The Catalan architects Antoni GaudÍ and Josep MarÍa Pujol used trencadÍs in many of their designs, the most famous probably being Parc Güell in Barcelona.
-As a result, some Vilarnau cava are dressed comparably.
+The Catalan architects Antoni Gaudí and Josep Maria Jujol used trencadís in many of their designs, the most famous probably being Parc Güell in Barcelona.
+As a result, some Vilarnau cava is dressed comparably.

 As these are aged cava, the bubbles are much finer and rise slowly, creating a long-lasting mousse.

-The "Cava Region" comprises some 159 townships, essentially in the provinces of Barcelona and Tarragona but also in Lleida, Girona, la Rioja, Álava, Valencia, Badajoz, Navarra, and Zaragoza.
+The "Cava Region" comprises around 159 townships, primarily in the provinces of Barcelona and Tarragona, but also in Lleida, Girona, La Rioja, Álava, Valencia, Badajoz, Navarra, and Zaragoza.

 Styles of cava